Sugar Free Vanilla Cake – sugar free vanilla cake layers with sugar free Swiss meringue buttercream.

 Why Sugar Free?

-Happy Monday, friends!
-I’m excited to share with you a new recipe that has been frequently requested over the years – a sugar free cake!
+The new year is off to a good start around here and I’m excited to re-share with you a recipe that has been frequently requested over the years – a sugar free cake!

 To be honest, I’ve pushed this request to the back burner for a while because I didn’t want to come across as if I was making a “diet friendly” cake.
 I whole-heartedly believe in balance and moderation, and that cake, in it’s full fat, full sugar, full carb form, should be part of that balance.